 The podcaster’s discussion of the program and his listing of sources appears here.

-Worldview Clash Class: Peoples Temple; six episodes February & March 2021
+Worldview Clash Class: Search for Peoples Temple; six episodes February & March 2021

 “In this series, we look at the Peoples Temple Movement from a biblical Worldview…” Those words made me excited: finally, a podcast that will systematically go through Jones’ theological beliefs about God, Jesus, the Holy Spirit, sin, salvation, etc. and then refute or confirm using Scripture.
 And it started out that way.
 Jason Burger’s first episode analyzes Jones’ preaching skills, that he preached with Scripture, with authority, and about the issues of the day.
 It concludes that Peoples Temple was distinct from other groups and movements.